Artbat03/Palomo13DEMO_REEL/README.md

 Collect all the eggs to complete the mission without being killed by the asteroids or infected by the viruses.
 If you become infected by a virus, you can be cured by the antidotes.
 Put the fridges to save the eggs so they don't disappear and you fail in your mission.
+Let yourself be guided with the minimap at the bottom right.

 CONTROLS
 WS => move the player up or down without propel